 Hopefully you’re still friendly and feel warmth toward Jamie even though she might have a different political viewpoint.
 She has been your friend for a while, and you two care for each other.

 If we want to create a less divided United States, we need to prioritize “moving in” even when it seems impossible to do so.
 We need to stay connected to our Jamies.
-We need to make compassion our guiding principle during this election.
+We need to make compassion our guiding principle.

 What does that look like?
 Here are some suggestions that might help bridge the gap: